sento documentation

 Router

-is a facade over a set of actors.
-Routers are either created with a set of actors using the default constructor router:make-router
+A Router is a facade over a set of actors.
+Routers are either created with a set of actors using the default constructor router:make-router or actors can be added later.

-which it forwards to a 'routee' (one of the actors of a router) by passing all of the given parameters.
-The routee is chosen by applying a strategy
+Routers implement part of the actor protocol, so it allows to use tell, ask-s or ask which it forwards to a 'routee' (one of the actors of a router) by passing all of the given parameters.
+The routee is chosen by applying a strategy.
+The built-in default strategy a routee is chosen randomly.

-is just a function that takes the number of routees and returns a routee index to be chosen for the next operation.
+The strategy can be configured when creating a router using the constructors &key parameter :strategy.
+The strategy is just a function that takes the number of routees and returns a routee index to be chosen for the next operation.

-Currently available strategies: :random
+Currently available strategies: :random and:round-robin.

 Custom strategies can be implemented.